 St. Thomas Cathedral

-The foundation stone of the church was first laid in 1676, although the church was only finally consecrated for divine service in 1718.
+The church's foundation stone was laid in 1676, but it was only finally consecrated for divine service in 1718.
 It is the first Anglican church in Mumbai (then called Bombay), within the walls of the fortified British settlement.
-The cathedral is a landmark in South Mumbai and one of the oldest churches in India.
-The Cathedral and John Connon School was created in 1860 in order to provide choristers to the church.
-It is used by the school for its Founder's Day Service on 14 November every year, Carol Service on the last day before the school's Christmas vacation, and other special occasions.
+The cathedral, one of India's oldest churches, is a landmark in South Mumbai and one of the oldest churches in India.
+In 1860, the church established the Cathedral and John Connon School to train choristers.
+The school uses it for its Founder's Day Service on November 14 every year, its Carol Service on the last day before the school's Christmas vacation, and for other special occasions.

-As the tallest structure in Fort, St. Thomas Cathedral once acted as a visual landmark.
-Over the years, the spire was remodeled to make it look more Gothic.
+St. Thomas Cathedral, once the tallest structure in Fort, acted as a visual landmark.
+The spire underwent remodelling over the years to enhance its Gothic appearance.
 It houses a belfry and clock tower.
-Though the bells are no longer operational, they are still in the spire, where they were installed in 1798.
+The spire still houses the bells, installed in 1798, even though they are no longer operational.
 The clocks, however, are still operational.

-St. Thomas Cathedral is the first Anglican church in Mumbai and one of the oldest structures within Bombay Fort.
+St. Thomas Cathedral is Mumbai's first Anglican church and one of Bombay Fort's oldest structures.
 The church was built on an open space known as Bombay Green, which was later developed as Elphinstone Circle (Horniman Circle).
 The surrounding area is named Churchgate, after the city gate, which stood close to the church.

-St. Thomas Church was dedicated to the spiritual needs of the Anglican community living within Bombay Fort.
+The Anglican community living within Bombay Fort dedicated St. Thomas Church to their spiritual needs.
 The foundation stone was laid by Governor Gerald Aungier, who pressed for the establishment of the church.
 Among the historic treasures kept at the church is a silver chalice presented by Gerald Aungier to the Anglican Christian community in 1675.

-St. Thomas church was inaugurated by the then Governor of Bombay, Charles Boone, on Christmas Day, 1718.
-At the time, it was referred to as the Church of Bombay.
-The church was consecrated on 7th June 1816 by Thomas Fanshawe Middleton, the first Anglican Bishop of Calcutta, and dedicated to St. Thomas the Apostle.
+Charles Boone, the then Governor of Bombay, inaugurated St. Thomas church on Christmas Day, 1718.
+At that time, people referred to it as the Church of Bombay.
+Thomas Fanshawe Middleton, the first Anglican Bishop of Calcutta, consecrated the church on 7th June 1816 and dedicated it to St. Thomas the Apostle.

 Reverend William Kew Fletcher, arch chaplain at the time, saw an opportunity to restore St. Thomas Church during the economic boom in the wake of the American Civil War (1861-1865).
-The work was assigned to James Trubshawe, architect to the Government of Bombay, who prepared renovation plans in the traditional Gothic Revival architecture that was popular at the time.
+The Government of Bombay assigned the work to James Trubshawe, an architect, who prepared renovation plans in the traditional Gothic Revival architecture that was popular at the time.

-James Trubshawe had ambitious plans for a complete makeover of St. Thomas Church, but the plan couldn't be executed in its entirety.
-Nevertheless, he recognized the emerging trend of Gothic Revival style and incorporated Gothic elements (like stained glass windows) to make the church appear visually consistent with Victorian Gothic buildings in Mumbai.
+James Trubshawe had ambitious plans for a complete makeover of St. Thomas Church, but he couldn't execute the plan in its entirety.
+Nevertheless, he recognised the emerging trend of Gothic Revival style and incorporated Gothic elements (like stained glass windows) to make the church appear visually consistent with Victorian Gothic buildings in Mumbai.

 Latin inscription on Chancel steps